 The flipside?
 The added complexity and weight make these drivetrain systems less fuel-efficient and add significantly to the cost, both up-front and over time.

 Given all your options, it makes sense to wonder which is best.
 When it comes to drivetrains, however, it’s like asking which car is the best.
 Everyone will have a different answer.
 As you’ve seen, each one has a distinct offering.
 A helpful way to find your answer is what you’re doing now — learning about the options.

 A note on tires

 Most experts agree that your tires will have a greater impact on your car’s handling than its drivetrain.
-One major tire manufacturer found that a front-wheel drive with winter tires performed better than an all-wheel drive car with all-season tires through multiple tests.
 You may not always be able to choose your car’s drivetrain, but you can make the choice to drive on the most appropriate tires.

 Rear-wheel drive and front-wheel drive cars have been popular for a long time, but other drivetrain types are catching up.
 What you decide to go with is up to you.
 Combining your newfound knowledge with the help of a trusted dealer can help determine what drivetrain best meets your needs.